scalar/scalar/README.md

 ### An offline first API Client built for OpenAPI

 └ Minimal, powerful & open-souce <br>
 └ Integrates with dozens of API Frameworks (Elysia, Hono, FastAPI, etc)<br>
+└ Syncs directly with your server frameworks with our Watch Mode <br>
+└ First class OpenAPI (formerly Swagger) support
+└ Environment variables and dynamic parameters
+└ Save and organize requests into collections
 └ Syncs directly with your server frameworks <br>
 └ <a href="https://scalar.com/download">Download (Windows, MacOS, Linux)</a> <br>
 └ <a href="https://client.scalar.com/">Try Online Demo</a>